Goksenin-Gozde/OrderAPI/README.md

 ```
 2 drinks with topping and 1 drink without topping. <br />

-Note: Drinks are pre-created.
+Note: Drinks and toppings are pre-created.
 You can find insert commands in resources/data.sql <br />